Jenni Baird: Career

-In 2012, Baird appeared as guest star in the American television series GCB as Mikki.
+In 2012, Baird appeared in the guest role of Mikki in American television series GCB.

 In 2013, Baird was cast in Bevan Lee's Australian television drama A Place to Call Home as Regina Standish, initially intended as a guest role.
-She made her first appearance in the episode "Cane Toad" which was awarded an Australian Cinematographers Society Award of Distinction.
+She made her first appearance in the episode "Cane Toad", which was awarded an Australian Cinematographers Society Award of Distinction.
 She subsequently appeared in five episodes, before returning in season two as a recurring character.
 Following the second season, the series was cancelled by the Seven Network, however, a third season was produced and aired on Foxtel.
 It premiered in 2015 with Baird returning to the show as a main character.
 The same year, Baird appeared on the TV Week list of 'The Top 10 Aussie Villains'.

-After starring in the 2015 Australian thriller/mystery drama film Backtrack, Baird resumed her role in A Place to Call Home when the series was renewed for a fourth season.
+After starring in 2015 Australian thriller/mystery drama film Backtrack, Baird resumed her role in A Place to Call Home when the series was renewed for a fourth season.
 It premiered in September 2016.
 Her portrayal of Regina Standish earned Baird a 2016 Silver Logie Award nomination for Most Outstanding Supporting Actress.
 The same year, Baird appeared on the cover of the Australian newspaper The Guide, in an article titled "How costumes complete A Place to Call Home".
 The show was renewed yet again, and a fifth series began filming in February 2017, airing that same year.

 While working on A Place to Call Home Baird also appeared on an episode of Doctor Doctor as Hilda.
 Her most recent credits include playing Rhea Bowden in psychological drama thriller series The Secrets She Keeps (2020), Diane Lawson in The Twelve (2022), Susan Stirling in crime series Return to Paradise and Dana Hanlon in drama series Plum (both 2024).

 Personal life

 Baird is married to Australian screenwriter and director, Michael Petroni, who she met when she was working in the United States.
-Together they have two children, a son and a daughter.
+Together they have two children – a son and a daughter.

 Baird has publicly stated that she supported Hillary Clinton in the United States presidential election of 2016.